By-Name Lists

 HIFIS is a Homeless Management Information System (HMIS) that can be used to collect, hold, manage and report on your By-Name List.
 This section is intended to serve as a one-stop for all things HIFIS related.

-Sample By-Name List Excel Workbook
+Sample By-Name Data Excel Workbook

 CAEH BNL Excel Workbook